jembi/openhim-docs/docs/user-guide/adding-users.md

 password: openhim-password
 ```

-Note: Change these as soon as you have installed the him to avoid abuse.
+Note: Change these as soon as you have installed the openhim to avoid abuse.
 The OpenHIM console should prompt you to do this on first login.

 Using the default admin user, you may create other users.
 These too may belong to the admin group or custom groups.
 Non-admin users cannot create clients and channels, however, they may view transactions for certain channels that they are given access to.